FredHutch/diy-cromwell-server/README.md

 ## Other Fred Hutch based resources
 While additional development is going on to make Cromwell work better in AWS (currently it works well in Google and SLURM among other backends), we are anticipating that it will be more widely available for use with AWS based computing.
 To support that there is a growing public data set AWS S3 bucket at `fh-ctr-public-reference-data`.
 Contact Amy Paguirigan or Sam Minot if you'd like something to be added here and we can help you do that.

-The Coop Slack [#nextflow channel](https://fhbig.slack.com/archives/CJFP1NYSZ) is currently supporting Nextflow (another workflow manager) users but workflow managers often have similar problems so that community is likely to evolve into a `workflow-manager` group rather than being specifically for Nextflow.
-Please go ask questions there for now and tag Amy Paguirigan in them for help.
+The Coop Slack [#cromwell-wdl channel](https://fhbig.slack.com/archives/CTFU13URJ) now houses peer to peer support for Fred Hutch based users of Cromwell and WDL workflows.
+Please join us and share your questions and expertise.

 ### Cromwell Server Customization